 7. Focus on the right goal

-The biggest mistake that people make is trying to sell their product at a networking event.
-When people do this, they are not focusing on the right goal for effective networking.
+The biggest mistake people make is trying to sell their product at a networking event.
+When they do this, they do not focus on the right goal for effective networking.

-By simply shifting from this and focusing on the right goal, you will immediately become a better networker.
+You will immediately become a better networker by simply shifting from this and focusing on the right goal.
 Here are two good goals to focus on instead of selling your product.

-Establishing a referral partner: Instead of trying to get someone that you meet at a networking event to be a customer, try to focus on making them a referral partner for you.
+Establishing a referral partner: Instead of getting someone you meet at a networking event to be a customer, try to focus on making them a referral partner for you.
 They likely have some sort of network of their own, and if they can get you some sort of exposure to all the people that they know, that could be more lucrative than trying to sell directly to them.

 Selling a conversation: 5 to 10 minutes is most likely not enough time for you to fully sell your product or service.
 As a result, a better goal is to focus more on trying to sell the step of just having a conversation on another day.